kuzzleio/kuzzle/lib/hooks/README.md

 # What is a Hook?

-Hooks allow to attach some actions to some Kuzzle events.
+Hooks allow to attach actions to Kuzzle events.

 The list of available events and their default attached actions can be found in the [config/hooks.js](../config/hooks.js) file.